-A list of DEECA agencies that were granted a full exemption from the Standing Directions for 2022-23 is set out in the table below:
+A list of DEECA agencies that were granted an exemption from the Standing Directions for 2024-25, in full or part, is set out below:

-Full exemption for 2022-23

-Agencies which were granted a full exemption for 2022-23 from the Standing Directions and Instructions by the Assistant Treasurer and which are required to comply with the DEECA PFMCF
+Exemption for 2024-25 Agency name Agencies which were granted a full exemption for 2024-25 from the Standing Directions and Instructions by the Assistant Treasurer and which are required to comply with the DEECA PFMCF.
+Caufield Racecourse Reserve Trust Commissioner for Environmental Sustainability, Yorta Yorta Traditional Owner Land Management Board Gunaikarnai Traditional Owner Land Management Board Dhelkunya Dja Land Management Board Victorian Environmental Water Holder Rural Assistance Commissioner Murray Valley Wine Grape Industry Development Committee Mine Land Rehabilitation Authority PrimeSafe Diary Food Safety Victoria Veterinary Practitioners Registration Board of Victoria Agencies which were granted a partial exemption for 2024-25 from the Standing Directions and Instructions by the Assistant Treasurer.
+Victorian Strawberry Industry Development Committee (related to: Directions: 2.4.5 - CFO expertise and qualifications, 3.2.1 - Audit Committee, 3.2.2 - Internal Audit

-Agency name

-- Caufield Racecourse Reserve Trust,

-- Commissioner for Environmental Sustainability, Yorta Yorta Traditional Owner Land Management Board

-- Gunaikarnai Traditional Owner Land Management Board

-- Dhelkunya Dja Land Management Board

-- Victorian Environmental Water Holder

-Agencies which were granted a full exemption for 2022-23 from the Standing Directions and Instructions by the Assistant Treasurer and which were required to comply with either DJPR's or DTF's alternative financial management compliance framework

-- Rural Assistance Commissioner

-- Murray Valley Wine Grape Industry Development Committee

-- Mine Land Rehabilitation Authority

-- State Electricity Commission Victoria

-If entities have queries about the PFMCF and how it affects their annual reporting obligations, please contact: pefinance@delwp.vic.gov.au